 URGENT: Release 16 year old Palestinian activist Ahed Tamimi

 16-year-old Palestinian activist Ahed Tamimi has been called the ‘Rosa Parks of Palestine’.
-For years, she and her family have bravely stood up against the Israeli occupation.
-But she now faces up to 10 years in prison over an altercation with Israeli soldiers.
+For years, she and her family have bravely stood up against the Israeli occupation, but now she has been sentenced to eight months in prison – call for her release her now.

 Help us put global pressure on Israeli Prime Minister Benjamin Netanyahu.